-The school will obtain consent from parents to conduct any live online lessons via letter.
+The school will obtain consent from parents to conduct any live online lessons through the appropriate online form.

 The school will communicate the details of how to access the live online lesson and any additional information regarding online learning to parents and pupils via email.